Skip to Content

 Tyler

-After exploring Canton, head to Tyler, Texas.
-Tyler has so many great restaurants, great shopping, and a fabulous lake.
+After exploring Canton, head to Tyler, Texas, which has many great restaurants, shopping, and a fabulous lake.

 They are also famous for their Tyler roses and are home to the largest rose garden in the United States.